core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 * YANG modules, submodules and features

-To minimize its size, in certain positions, SIDs are represented using a (signed) delta from a reference SID and the current SID.
+To minimize its size, SIDs within inner CBOR maps are represented using a (signed) delta from a reference SID and the current SID unless they are enclosed in CBOR tag in which case the complete SID value is given.
 Conversion from SIDs to deltas and back to SIDs are stateless processes solely based on the data serialized or deserialized.

 Mechanisms and processes used to assign SIDs to YANG items and to guarantee their uniqueness is outside the scope of the present specification.
 If SIDs are to be used, the present specification is used in conjunction with a specification defining this management.
 One example for such a specification is under development as {{-core-sid}}.